-To test the relationship of temperature tolerance between the sporophyte and gametophyte we used three sporophytic variables and two gametophytic variables.
-The sporophytic variables included cell membrane stability (CMS), chlorophyll content (CHPL), and net photosynthetic rate (PS).
-For each variable, there was an extreme hot treatment (acronym preceded by “H”) and an extreme cold treatment (acronym preceded by “C”).
+To assess the impact of extreme heat on plants, we measured three vegetative variables (cell membrane stability (CMS), chlorophyll content (CHPL), and net photosynthetic rate (PS).) and two reproductive variables (the propensity for pollen grains to germinate (GERM) and the growth rate of pollen tubes (PTGR).
+We measured each variable on each plant in two temperature treatments, hot treatment (acronym preceded by “H”) and an extreme cold treatment (acronym preceded by “C”).

-CMS was calculated using the conductivity measurement of deionized water with 10 leaf rounds after a temperature treatment (HCMS: 55°C, CCMS: -18°C) and after a max damage treatment (98°C) relative to the control conductivity at room temperature (protocol from Gajanayake et al. (2011) and Fang and To (2016)).
-CHPL was the chlorophyll content estimated using a chlorophyll meter (Opti-Sciences CCM-300) before and after a temperature treatment (HCHPL: 60°C, CCHPL: -18°C) relative to control measurements of a treatment at room temperature.
-The chlorophyll meter measures the fluorescence emitted at 735nm/700nm for a constant leaf area and uses a ratio based on experiments by Gittelson et al. (1998) to estimate chlorophyll content in mg/m2.
-PS was the ratio of net photosynthetic rates before and after a temperature treatment (HPS: 33°C, CPS: 10°C).
+CMS was calculated according to the protocol from Gajanayake et al. (2011) and Fang and To (2016).
+In this technique, ion leakage from leaf material exposed to either heat (HCMS: 55°C water bath for ten minutes) or cold (CCMS: -18°C)is measured using an electrical conductivity probe and compared to the conductivity of leaf material in control (27°C) and maximum damage (98°C) treatments.
+Chlorophyll content (CHPL) of leaves was estimated, as in Gittelson et al. (1998), in material exposed to either a hot temperature treatment (HCHPL: 60°C How long?) or a cold temperature treatment CCHPL: -18°C) using a chlorophyll meter (Opti-Sciences CCM-300).
+The chlorophyll meter measures the fluorescence emitted at 735nm/700nm for a constant leaf area.
+These values were before and after treatments used to estimate chlorophyll content in mg/m2.
+PS, as a measure of effects of temperature treatments on the photosynthetic capabilities of leaves,was measured as the ratio of net photosynthetic rates before and after a temperature treatments (HPS: 33°C, CPS: 10°C).
 More detailed methods are available in the Supporting Information.

-We measured two pollen traits as estimates of male thermotolerance during the gametophytic stage: 1) the propensity for pollen grains to germinate (pollen germination) and 2) the growth rate of pollen tubes while exposed to a range of temperatures.
-Once a plant from the north and from the south flowered, we removed a mature flower from both plants.
-Pollen from each flower was dispersed over five petri dishes containing 3% Bacto-Agar based growth medium (sucrose, Ca(NO3)2, MgSO4, KNO3, H3BO3; protocol from Reddy and Kakani (2007)).
+We focused on two pollen traits for estimates of male thermotolerance during the reproductive stage: 1) the propensity for pollen grains to germinate (pollen germination) and 2) the growth rate of pollen tubes while exposed to a range of temperatures.
+We paired measurements of pollen traits from plants in the north and south by sampling mature anthers of plants flowering simultaneously.
+Pollen from each flower in a pair was dispersed over five petri dishes containing 3% Bacto-Agar based growth medium (sucrose, Ca(NO3)2, MgSO4, KNO3, H3BO3.
 The dusted plates were each placed at one of the five temperature treatments (10°C, 20°C, 25°C, 30°C, 40°C) for 16 hours.
-Four pictures of each plate were taken using a microscope (Leica DM500 microscope, Leica ICC50 HD camera) and the LAS EZ 2.1.0 software.
-Pollen germination (Germ) was measured by counting the number of pollen grains that produced pollen tubes and dividing that by the total number of pollen grains observed.
+Four pictures of each plate were taken using a compound microscope (Leica DM500 microscope, Leica ICC50 HD camera) and the LAS EZ 2.1.0 software.
+Pollen germination (Germ) was measured for each plate by counting the number of pollen grains per image that had produced pollen tubes and dividing that by the total number of pollen grains observed.
 Pollen tube growth rate (PTGR) was calculated by dividing the length of the 20 longest pollen tubes measured using ImageJ (Schneider, Rasband et al. 2012) by the time allowed for growth (16 hours).
 Detailed methods provided in the Supporting Information.
+Each experimental plant was then cut back to soil level and stored at 4°C for X-Y months.